 Dorking will also be major draw on the day as it hosts a RideLondon Festival with bike-based entertainment, local food and drink stalls, children’s activities and a giant screen showing the BBC’s live coverage of the Prudential RideLondon-Surrey Classic.
 The charming market town of Dorking provides a unique setting to spend the day, soak up the atmosphere and cheer on some of the biggest names in professional cycling.

-After five passages of the race through Dorking High Street, the riders head towards the fabled zig-zags to climb up onto Box Hill.
+After four passages of the race through Dorking High Street, the riders head towards the fabled zig-zags to climb up onto Box Hill.
 Once riders in the Prudential RideLondon-Surrey Classic have reached the summit of this stunning climb, only 32 miles of racing action remain, which take the race via Leatherhead, Oxshott and Esher to reach the finish in central London.

 Racing back into London via Kingston upon Thames, the closing stages of the Prudential RideLondon-Surrey Classic will take the riders through Raynes Park and Wimbledon, over the ‘surprise’ climb at Wimbledon Hill, then on to Putney Bridge to cross the River Thames for a final time.
 The race then follows along the banks of the Thames through Chelsea and Westminster, heading past some of London’s most famous landmarks as it makes its way across Parliament Square and up Whitehall to the 1km to go banner.

 The race then takes a tight left turn at Trafalgar Square, with riders racing under Admiralty Arch to line-up for the final 500m finishing sprint along The Mall, this time heading towards Buckingham Palace and the finish line.